tylertrimble/viswaternet/paper/paper.md

 # Acknowledgements

 This work was supported by the National Science Foundation under grants 1943428 and 1953206.
-We would like to thank Matthew Frankel, ‪Gerardo Riaño-Briceño‬, and Erik Vosburgh for testing the package and providing valuable feedback.
+We would like to thank Matthew Frankel, Gregory Hendrickson, ‪Gerardo Riaño-Briceño‬, and Erik Vosburgh for testing the package and providing valuable feedback.

 # References